swseighman/Installing-GraalVM-Enterprise-Edition/README.md

 Did you see the same output as above?
 If so, then it worked!

-Test out the `gu` package tool:
+Test the `gu` utility:

 ~~~ {.bash}
 $ gu --help
 ~~~

 Did that work?
-If so, you now have access to the package tool that allows you to install various additional modules available with GraalVM.
+If so, you now have access to the utility that allows you to install various additional modules available with GraalVM.

 ### Installing Language Modules

-We use the `gu` package tool to install the additional modules that you can use with GraalVM, such as the various language runtimes.
+We use the `gu` tool to install the additional modules that you can use with GraalVM, such as the various language runtimes.
 In this section, we will step through the installation process.

 All language / component installations are executed using the `gu` tool distributed with GraalVM.
 The latest instructions on using this tool can be found at: